spacetelescope/jwst/docs/jwst/introduction.rst

  result = LinearityStep.call('jw00001001001_01101_00001_mirimage_uncal.fits')

-The easiest way to use optional arguments when calling a pipeline from within python is to set those parameters in the pipeline cfg file and then supply the cfg file as a keyword argument:
+The easiest way to use optional arguments when calling a pipeline from within python is to set those parameters in the pipeline configuration file and then supply the file as a keyword argument:
 ::

  Detector1Pipeline.call('jw00017001001_01101_00001_nrca1_uncal.fits', config_file='calwebb_detector1.cfg')